Skip to content

 Request an access token

-Once the user has accepted the request of the previous step, we can request an access token by making a POST request to the /api/token endpoint, with the code and the code verifier values.
+After the user accepts the authorization request of the previous step, we can exchange the authorization code for an access token.
+We must send a POST request to the /api/token endpoint with the following parameters:

 let codeVerifier = localStorage.getItem('code_verifier');